OGStudio/openscenegraph-cross-platform-guide/1.9.SampleUnderIOS/README.md

   ![Screenshot](readme/f396.png)

-  Go to `General` project page and select `RenderVC` as the starting view controller.
+  Go to `General` project page and select `RenderVC.storyboard` as the main interface.

 <a name="step-headers"/>